PrefectHQ/prefect/docs/tutorials/virtual-environments.md

 ## Specifying a virtual environment on a deployment

-You may want some flows to run in a different virtual environment.
+You may want your flows to run in a different Python environment than the agent.
 The subprocess flow runner supports the following virtual environments:

 - [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
 - [virtualenv](https://virtualenv.pypa.io/en/latest/)